-Brett J. L. Landry is the College's Associate Dean for Academic Affairs, Director for the Center for Cybersecurity Education, and Associate Professor of Cybersecurity.
+Brett J. L. Landry is the College's Interim Dean and Associate Professor of Cybersecurity.
 For more than twenty years, he has worked in information security in the public and private sectors.
 He has taught and consulted in the US, Europe and South America and has published and presented numerous articles in the areas of Cybersecurity, IT Ethics, IT Management, Network Architecture, and Disaster Recovery.
 He also lectures domestically and internationally on IT and cybersecurity issues.

 Dr. Landry earned his PhD from Mississippi State University and is a Certified Information Systems Security Professional (CISSP), a Certified Information Systems Auditor (CISA), and a Certified Ethical Hacker (CEH).
 His information security expertise includes risk management, disaster recovery, technology education, and change management.